 John B. Edwards was Gerrit Smith’s longtime business agent in Oswego.
 From 1836 onward, he resided at this house on 144 East Third Street.
-Through the years, the structure has undergone multiple undignified renovations, which eradicated most details of its original appearance.

-Edwards entered Smith’s employ in 1831, at age 29.
+Edwards entered Smith’s employ in 1831, at age twenty-nine.
 This was four years before Smith embraced the cause of immediatist abolitionism, the call for slaves to be freed and thereafter to live in freedom in the United States.
 (Prior to that time, Smith had been a colonialist abolitionist, advocating for slaves to be freed and repatriated to Africa.)
 It is unknown when Edwards took up immediatist abolitionism, but he shared this commitment with Smith during most of the forty-three years during which they worked together.

 It is unknown where Edwards resided during his first years in Smith’s employ.
 In 1836, Edwards and his wife Lydia (died 1856) purchased a lot and erected the present house.